 Disney’s live action take on the classic Dumbo soared across screens nationwide on March 29th, and I’m answering some big questions on how appropriate the film is for children who are in foster care or adopted.

 As a kid, I watched the animated version of Dumbo over and over.
-I loved it, as I did just about every Disney movie back then.
+I loved it.
 Even as a youngster, I stood up and cheered when Dumbo finally silenced his critics and took a leap off of that platform, spread his ears wide, and soared over the crowd.
 What a triumph!
 What a silencer of the haters!
 For this insecure, awkward, often picked-on little boy, Dumbo was my hero.

 But the question I want to answer in this review is whether or not Dumbo is appropriate to take children to.
 Particularly children you are caring for who have struggled with the loss of their biological family, still grieving, or have come from significant trauma.
 We talk a lot on this blog about strategies to help you navigate trauma history (sometimes severe) with your children, so I want to give you a first-hand perspective from a parent who is right in the middle of doing just that.